bjatkin/nook/README.md

     * [ ] `{"value" :ok}` for tuples.
     * [ ] `{name="lex" status=:ok}` for named tuples.
     * [ ] support type checking and type inference systems at "compile" time.
     * [ ] how dumb is it if the operator for the s-expr can be an expression so that functions can be called just using their identifier?
+(It's probably fine if we do type checking ahead of time)
 * [ ] show script errors directly inline with the code.